- Adoption Exemption

 - Prior Law, History of Exemptions

-- the exemption includes fees paid by the taxpayer in the taxable year to an adoption agency on account of the adoption process of a minor child regardless of whether an adoption actually takes place during the taxable year.
+- includes fees paid by the taxpayer in the taxable year to an adoption agency on account of the adoption process of a minor child regardless of whether an adoption actually takes place during the taxable year.

 Reimbursement by Employer: